syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-data-source.md

 ---
 layout: post
 title: BPMN Datasource in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about BPMN Datasource in Syncfusion Blazor Diagram component and much more.
+description: Learn here all about how to create the BPMN Datasource in Syncfusion Blazor Diagram component and more.
 platform: Blazor
-control: Diagram
+control: Diagram Component
 documentation: ug
 ---